 Roadmap summary

-The roadmap for 2015 focusses on tasks that will extend the capability of GOCDB as a Configuration Management Database (CMDB).
+The roadmap for 2015 focuses on tasks that will extend the capability of GOCDB as a Configuration Management Database (CMDB).
 The requirements were gathered from both EGI and EUDAT and refined/prioritised during informal discussions.
 Tasks include extending the role logging for the purposes of increased auditing (task 4.2.1), extending the change logging to record who did what and when (including recording object diffs to record edits pre and post change - 4.2.3), and further abstraction of the business rules/roles so that actions and roles can be defined and customised per-project for better multi-tenant support.
 The CMDB related tasks (4.2.1, 4.2.2, 4.2.3) should mostly be addressed during 2015.
 The federated AAI integration (4.2.6) was recently prioritised and effort has been diverted accordingly.

 The remaining tasks are currently less well defined and new tasks will undoubtedly emerge.
 Evolution of the marketplace (4.2.4) and support for changing e-infrastructure requirements (4.2.0) are currently evolving with external dependencies.
 MVC and GUI refactoring is currently regarded as lower priority (4.2.7).